 \section{Structural Model of Texts}

-In this section, we provide the formal theoretical justification for the methodology introduced in Section~\ref{sec:text}.
+In this section, we provide a formal theoretical justification for the methodology introduced in Section~\ref{sec:text} of the main text.
 This application is intended to demonstrate how our GPI framework can be integrated into an existing structural model.
 Specifically, we tailor the proposed methodology to the experimental setting of \citet{blumenau_variable_2022}, which focuses on estimating the latent persuasiveness of political rhetoric.
 Unlike the previous two applications, this analysis employs a model-based inferential approach.
 We begin by outlining the experimental design, then introduce our proposed semiparametric model, and finally detail the implementation of the empirical analysis.